 Researchers believe that the actual prevalence of LGBTQ community sexual assault may exceed what reports show.
-Many victims may not want to disclose their sexual orientation or identity during sexual assault reporting for fear of bias getting in the way of justice.
-One study found that victims are less likely to report sexual hate crimes based on orientation to the authorities, due to perceived anti-LGBTQ bias in the criminal justice system.
-Lack of reporting has led to little awareness concerning this significant issue.
+Many victims may not want to disclose their sexual orientation or identity during sexual assault reporting for fear of bias getting in the way of justice.A study by the National Sexual Violence Resource Center found that victims are less likely to report hate crimes based on sexual orientation to the authorities, due to perceived anti-LGBTQ bias in the criminal justice system.
+Lack of reporting has led to inferior awareness concerning this important issue.

-Why Does LGBTQ Community Sexual Assault Happen?
+Why Does LGBTQ Sexual Assault Happen?

-Rosenfeld Injury Lawyers LLC can Help
+Rosenfeld Injury Lawyers can Help